Three dead in shooting at New Jersey grocery store

 "He entered the store firing his weapons," and magazines were found scattered around the store, Kaplan said.

-Old Bridge Mayor Owen Henry described the suspected shooter as a former Marine and a disgruntled worker who had been employed by Pathmark for just a few weeks, the Star-Ledger newspaper reported.

-A Marine spokesman said a rifleman by the name of Terence S. Tyler from Brooklyn had served between 2008 and 2010, but was never stationed overseas.

-The incident came just a week after an unemployed New York City man shot and killed a former co-worker near the Empire State Building before being shot dead by police.
+The incident comes just one week after an unemployed New York City man shot and killed a former co-worker near the Empire State Building before being shot dead by police.

 In July, a gunman opened fire in a crowded Colorado movie theater, killing 12 people; and earlier this month a white supremacist opened fire in a Sikh temple in Wisconsin, leaving seven people dead.